ets-labs/python-dependency-injector/docs/providers.rst

 applications.

-It may be good idea, to move all external dependencies (like *dabase connection*)  to the top level and make them to be injected on your software component's initialization.
+It may be good idea, to move all external dependencies (like *database connection*)  to the top level and make them to be injected on your software component's initialization.
 It will make third party developers feel themselves free about integration of yours component in their applications, because of they would be able to find right place / right way for doing this